OlivierBinette/FeatureStore-lite/README.md

 In FS-Lite, emphasis is placed on:

 - **Getting out of your way**.
-Features definitions are immediately useable and testable, whether or not you use a featurestore.
+Feature definitions are immediately useable and testable, whether or not you use a featurestore.
 - **Helping you document** a feature's logic, purpose, version, and dependencies.
 - Using a featurestore to **abstract away** storage, computations along dependency graphs, optimization, and caching details.